madjanorjedidiah/test_monitor/README.md

 - Run python manage.py makemigrations
 - Run python manage.py migrate.
 - Run python manage.py runserver
+- Open another terminal and start the redis server.
+- Open a new terminal then type the following in 'celery -A test_monitor worker -l info'

 Now your app should be running.